Beautiful Onyinye

-"Beautiful Onyinye" is a song by Nigerian duo P-Square, released in 2012.
+"Beautiful Onyinye" is a song by Nigerian duo P-Square, released on 12 June 2012.
 The song originally appeared on their fifth studio album, The Invasion (2011).
 The official remix, which was featured on their Greatest Hits compilation album, includes a verse rhymed by American rapper Rick Ross.
 P-Square recorded the song shortly after signing partnership deals with Konvict Muzik and Universal Music Group.

 Background and recording

-In an interview with the YouTube channel Okay Nigeria TV, the duo said they were in a studio with Akon when Rick Ross stopped by.
+"Beautiful Onyinye" was originally released on 29 July 2011 as the first track off P-Square's fifth studio album The Invasion.
+They revealed how the song was made in an interview with the YouTube channel Okay Nigeria TV.
+The duo said they were in a studio with Akon when Rick Ross stopped by.
 Rick Ross expressed his admiration for the song's feel while he was playing the original song.
 The two were then advised by Akon to work with Rick Ross.
 Both of them concurred, telling Jude Engees Okoye, their manager.
 The agreement was signed following a conversation with Rick Ross' manager.

+Music video

-The pair explained that in order to preserve their African identity, they shot parts of the video with Rick Ross in Miami and the remaining portions in South Africa.
+The music video for "Beautiful Onyinye" was released on 12 June 2012, to coincide with the audio's release.
+It was directed by both Ben Marc and Jude Engees Okoye.
+Akon and May D make cameos in the video.
+An unauthorized copy of the video surfaced on the Internet prior to its official release, and was later removed following copyright claims from iROKO Partners.
+In the aforementioned interview with Okay Nigeria TV, P-Square explained that in order to preserve their African identity, they shot parts of the video with Rick Ross in Miami and the remaining portions in South Africa.
+The video was nominated for Best Afro Pop and Video of the Year at the 2012 Nigeria Music Video Awards (NMVA).